Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

 found this information from the Associated Press’s historic rankings of every college football team in the country, which was released last year.

+As as note, some schools may have more than one fight song, and some of the songs sanctioned as “official” by their schools aren’t the ones that fans most commonly sing out.
+The songs that seemed best-known and best-loved were chosen as the “official” fight song.
+Additionally, fivethirtyeight has chosen their lyrics to those sung most regularly and published by the school, so some verses won’t appear.

 ### Section 2: Exploratory Data Analysis